strapi/documentation/docusaurus/docs/dev-docs/api/rest/guides/understanding-populate.md

 ### Populate components

-Components and dynamic zones are not included in responses by default.
-You need to explicitly ask for each dynamic zones, components, and nested fields.
+Components and dynamic zones are not included in responses by default and you need to explicitly populate each dynamic zones, components, and their nested components.

-Since the REST API uses the [LHS bracket notation](https://christiangiacomi.com/posts/rest-design-principles/#lhs-brackets), (i.e., with square brackets `[]`), you need to pass all elements in an array.
+Since the REST API uses the [LHS bracket notation](https://christiangiacomi.com/posts/rest-design-principles/#lhs-brackets), (i.e., with square brackets `[]`), you need to pass all elements in a `populate` array.
 Nested fields can also be passed, and the parameter syntax could look like the following:

 `populate[0]=a-first-field&populate[1]=a-second-field&populate[2]=a-third-field&populate[3]=a-third-field.a-nested-field&populate[4]=a-third-field.a-nested-component.a-nested-field-within-the-component`